Million dollar subsidy increase proposed for new Augusta ambulance contract

 Commissioners will be thinking a lot about the ambulance contract.

-The plan is to have the proposed new deal back next week in Augusta George Eskola WJBF NewsChannel 6.
+The plan is to have the proposed new deal back next week.